chiku97/chiku97/README.md

 - 👋 Hi, I’m Uttam Kumar Mahto
-- 👀 I’m interested in Android App Development with kotlin or java and Java Development
+- 👀 xperienced Software Engineer witharound 2 years of experience at Oracle Cerner Strong background in software development, IT, and information technology.
+Seeking a Software Engineer position at a multinational corporation (MNC) to leverage skills in software development, problemsolving, and collaboration in delivering high-quality software solutions.
-- 🌱 I’m currently learning Flutter as well as Python Development
+- 🌱 Tech Stack: RoR, ReactJS, Javascript, Ruby, Jenkins.
-- 💞️ I’m looking to collaborate on Android Projects or Java Projects
+- 💞️ I’m looking to collaborate on RoR or ReactJS.
 - 📫 How to reach me : mahtouttamkumar01@gmail.com
-- 🔗 Connect with me using LinkedIn : https://www.linkedin.com/in/uttam-kumar-b160bb197/
+- 🔗 Connect with me using LinkedIn : https://www.linkedin.com/in/uttam-b160bb197/

 <!---
 chiku97/chiku97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.